Nathalie Baur, MBAPC (Accredited), MA Integrative Counselling and Psychotherapy

 Training, qualifications & experience

 I have a Master from the University of Roehampton as an integrative psychotherapist and counsellor.
-As a registered BACP (British Association for Counselling and Psychotherapy) I abide by their professional code of ethics.
-I currently work with clients within the NHS and in private practice.
+As an accredited BACP (British Association for Counselling and Psychotherapy) I abide by their professional code of ethics.
+I have gained experience within the NHS and charities and have set up a private practice.

 I gained an extensive experience as a counsellor within the NHS and charities ranging from providing vocational training for people with mental health to specialising in bereavement.
 My integrative training allows me to draw from a variety of theoretical approaches, combining existential, cognitive and psychodynamic modalities in a thoughtful way.
 This includes Mindfulness, Humanistic approaches such as Person Centered, Psychodynamic and Attachment Theory, Cognitive & Behavioural (CBT), Gestalt and Transactional Analysis modalities.